 All students must receive a passing grade on their paper and oral examination in order to receive the MPH degree.
 The comprehensive examination is intended to be a culminating experience for MPH students, requiring synthesis and integration of knowledge acquired through coursework, internships, and other experiences

 Each MPH student completes a public health practice experience for a minimum of 12 weeks over the summer between their first and second years in the program.
 Internship sites are chosen from a wide range of public health organizations and research institutions and are selected based on the student’s objectives for professional development and the needs of the organization.
 Many sites are local, but students may also intern in other parts of the country or the world.
-The Field Supervisor for Public Health Nutrition is Patricia (Patsy) Wakimoto.
-Contact Patsy at 642-3589 (phone) or firstname.lastname@example.org (email) if you have any questions regarding the field placement.
+If you have any questions regarding field placement, the Field Supervisor for Public Health Nutrition is Patricia (Patsy) Wakimoto at (510) 642-3589 or email@example.com

 Applying to the PHN Program